arouyan/lakeFS/docs/setup/import.md

 ---
 layout: default
-title: Import data into lakeFS
+title: Import Data into lakeFS
 description: In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
-parent: Setup lakeFS
+parent: Set up lakeFS
-nav_order: 20
+nav_order: 12
 has_children: false
 redirect_from: ../reference/import.html
 ---